 A passenger in a car can symbolize the idea of “along for the ride.”
 Your life is moving along and the passengers are people who are part of that journey.
 The idea is reversed if you are the passenger while someone else drives.
 The driver is the person in control of the situation, or in general.

 To further illustrate the idea, let’s analyze dreams that use driving- or- vehicle-related symbolism.

 I’m driving in my car faster and faster with my boyfriend in the passenger seat.
 I see a wall ahead and press the brake pedal but it doesn’t work.
 My boyfriend pulls the emergency brake but it doesn’t work either, and we crash into the wall.
 Everything goes black, and I’m dead.

 This dream occurred at a time in the dreamer’s life when she had too much to do and not enough time to do it.
 She drove herself hard to accomplish it all and reached a breaking point.
 That personal context of the dream helps us to understand the symbolism and meaning.

 Her inner drive and the fast pace of her life are symbolized in the dream as the car’s high rate of speed.
 Her breaking point (after missing her “braking point”) is symbolized as the brakes not working and smashing into a wall.

 But why is her boyfriend a passenger?
-As an important person in her life, he is “along for the ride.”
+Because as an important person in her life, he is “along for the ride.”
 They are partners in life.
 Pulling the emergency brake is obviously symbolism when you consider that in reality the brake is not located between the driver and passenger seats, but instead is on the driver’s side floor.
-That discrepancy with reality has to be symbolism, and what it means is he recognizes what’s happening with her but is unable to do anything about it.
+That discrepancy with reality has to be symbolism, and what it means is he’s been trying to get her to “put on the brakes,” to slow down and de-stress.
 That obvious use of symbolism is also a sign that the dream is not giving a warning that the dream could literally come true.

 Now analyze this dream: